KeironO/blog/content/why/open-standards-nhs.md

 **"This will limit innovation."** The opposite.
 Proprietary silos limit innovation to what the vendor chooses to build.
 Open standards enable anyone to innovate because the interfaces are open.
 Look at the internet - open protocols enabled explosive innovation because anyone could build on shared standards.
 Proprietary platforms like AOL tried to lock users in and were surpassed by open alternatives.

 **"We don't have the expertise."** Then develop it.
-NHS Wales should have in-house expertise on health data standards.
+Each health board should have in-house expertise on health data standards.
 This is core infrastructure - dependence on vendors for expertise is itself a form of lock-in.
 Invest in training.
 Hire specialists.
 Work with academic partners.
-This expertise is essential for maintaining control over your own systems.
+Boards can share expertise and learn from each other, but each needs the capability to understand and implement standards independently.
+This distributed expertise is more resilient than centralised teams who become bottlenecks.

 ## What This Means Practically

-So how does NHS Wales actually adopt open standards?
+So how do health boards actually adopt open standards while maintaining autonomy?

-**Mandate them in procurement**.
-Every new system procurement should require full implementation of relevant open standards - HL7 FHIR for data exchange, SNOMED CT for terminology, etc. Not "roadmap to support" or "proprietary API plus export function", but actual standards compliance that can be tested and verified.
+**Mandate standards in procurement**.
+Each health board should require full implementation of relevant open standards in every new system - HL7 FHIR for data exchange, SNOMED CT for terminology, etc. Not "roadmap to support" or "proprietary API plus export function", but actual standards compliance that can be tested and verified.
+Boards can coordinate on which standards to mandate, but each controls their own procurement.

 **Test standards compliance rigorously**.
 Vendors will claim standards support without actually implementing it properly.
 Require independent testing.
-Use Connectathons and conformance testing to verify that systems actually interoperate, not just that they technically implement some version of a standard.
+Use Connectathons and conformance testing to verify that systems actually interoperate.
+Health boards can share testing frameworks and results - if Cwm Taf Morgannwg verifies a system's FHIR compliance, other boards benefit from that work.

 **Sunset proprietary integrations**.
-Set a timeline for replacing proprietary interfaces with standards-based ones.
+Set timelines for replacing proprietary interfaces with standards-based ones.
 Make it clear that proprietary lock-in is no longer acceptable and won't be renewed.
 Give vendors notice, but be firm.
+Boards can coordinate timelines, but each makes their own decisions about their systems.

 **Invest in transition**.
 Migration to open standards requires resources - technical work, data transformation, testing, training.
-Budget for this properly.
+Budget for this properly at the health board level.
 Treat it as infrastructure investment, which it is, not as discretionary spending.
+Boards can share costs for common solutions, but each controls their own budget and priorities.

 **Build in-house expertise**.
-DHCW should have staff who deeply understand HL7 FHIR, SNOMED CT, IHE profiles, and other relevant standards.
+Each health board should have staff who deeply understand HL7 FHIR, SNOMED CT, IHE profiles, and other relevant standards.
 This expertise is necessary for procurement, integration, problem-solving, and maintaining independence from vendors.
+Boards can share training, collaborate on complex problems, and hire jointly for specialist roles - but expertise should be distributed, not centralised in one organisation.

-**Participate in standards development**.
-Health data standards are developed by international bodies - HL7, SNOMED International, IHE.
-NHS Wales should participate in these processes to ensure standards meet Welsh needs.
-Don't just consume standards - help shape them.
+**Share code openly**.
+When a health board builds something - an integration module, a clinical tool, a reporting system - release it as open source under a permissive licence.
+Make it available to other boards, to the wider NHS, to anyone who can benefit.
+This isn't charity - it's enlightened self-interest.
+Other boards will reciprocate.
+Solutions improve through collaborative development.
+Costs decrease through shared work.
+This only works if the code is actually open source, not "available on request" or "shared under agreement" - publish it on GitHub or GitLab and make it genuinely free to use and modify.

-**Share solutions**.
-When NHS Wales builds integrations or tools based on open standards, make them available to other health systems.
-Open standards enable sharing - take advantage of that.
-Other health systems will reciprocate.
-Everyone benefits.
+**Coordinate on standards, not on solutions**.
+Health boards should agree on which open standards to implement, how to test compliance, what terminology to use.
+This coordination ensures interoperability.
+But boards shouldn't be forced to use the same systems or the same code.
+One board might build their own solution.
+Another might adopt open source software from elsewhere.
+A third might contract with a vendor who implements the standards.
+All approaches work as long as they implement the agreed standards.
+Diversity of solutions is strength, not weakness - it spreads risk, enables experimentation, and prevents monocultures.

 **Learn from others**.
 NHS England is mandating HL7 FHIR.
 NHS Scotland is adopting open standards.
 Countries like Estonia, Denmark, and Australia have built national health infrastructure on open standards.
+The VA in the US releases their healthcare software as open source.
 Learn from their successes and failures.
-Don't reinvent wheels.
+Adapt their code when it's useful.
+Don't reinvent wheels, but don't blindly copy either.

 **Start with high-value use cases**.
 Don't try to replace everything at once.
-Start with use cases where interoperability has the highest clinical and financial value - perhaps shared care records, or lab results integration, or e-prescribing.
+Start with use cases where interoperability has the highest clinical and financial value - perhaps shared care records across health boards, or lab results integration, or e-prescribing.
 Demonstrate success, build expertise, then expand.
+Let early adopters prove the approach, then other boards can follow with confidence.

 ## Why This Matters Now